-These 2 habits will help you prioritize tasks which will make whatever you have to achieve seem achievable.
+These 2 habits will help you prioritize tasks, making whatever you have to achieve seem achievable.

-When you need to complete a lot of tasks but don’t know where to start, writing a clear action plan can be all it takes to get yourself motivated.
+When you need to complete many tasks but don’t know where to start, writing a clear action plan can be all it takes to motivate yourself.

-Sometimes you are not being lazy but simply need to think things through before being able to take action.
+Sometimes, you are not lazy but simply need to think things through before being able to take action.

 Hence, using a daily planner and priority matrix can make you shift from lazy to super productive.